-ITEM 2 - PROPOSAL TO ADOPT THE INCENTIVE AND NON-QUALIFIED STOCK OPTION PLAN
+ITEM 2 - PROPOSAL TO AMEND THE 1996 INCENTIVE AND NON-QUALIFIED STOCK OPTION PLAN

-The Board of Directors has adopted, subject to stockholder approval, an amendment (the "Amendment") to the 1996 Incentive and Non-Qualified Stock Option Plan ("1996 Plan") authorizing the issuance of an additional 500,000 shares under such plan, thereby increasing the aggregate number of shares issuable under such plan from 333,333 to 833,333.
-There are currently 157,061 options outstanding under the 1996 Plan.
+The Board of Directors has adopted, subject to stockholder approval, an amendment to the 1996 Incentive and Non-Qualified Stock Option Plan authorizing the issuance of an additional 666,667 shares under such plan, thereby increasing the aggregate number of shares issuable under such plan from 833,333 to 1,500,000.
+There are currently 633,061 options outstanding under the plan.

-The adoption of the Amendment by the Board of Directors reflects a determination by the Board that ensuring the continued availability of a sufficient number of options available for grant under the 1996 Plan is important to the Company's ongoing and continuing efforts to attract and retain key senior management personnel and increase the interest of the Company's executive officers in the Company's continuing success.
+The adoption of the amendment by the Board of Directors reflects a determination by the Board that ensuring the continued availability of a sufficient number of options available for grant under the plan is important to our ongoing and continuing efforts to attract and retain key senior management personnel and increase the interest of our executive officers in our continuing success.

-Since the granting of options under the 1996 Plan is discretionary, the Company cannot at present determine the number of options that will be granted in the future to any person or group of persons or the terms of any future grant.
-Future option grants and the terms thereof will be determined by the Compensation Committee in accordance with the terms of the 1996 Plan.
+Since the granting of options under the plan is discretionary, we cannot at present determine the number of options that will be granted in the future to any person or group of persons or the terms of any future grant.
+Future option grants and their terms will be determined by the Compensation Committee in accordance with the terms of the plan.

-Set forth below is certain information concerning the 1996 Plan.
-A copy of the 1996 Plan is available upon written request to the Company.
+Set forth below is certain information concerning the plan.
+A copy of the plan is available upon written request.

-Description of 1996 Plan
+Description of the Plan

-The purpose of the 1996 Plan is to allow Directors, officers, key employees and consultants of the Company and its subsidiaries to increase their proprietary interest in, and to encourage such employees to remain in the employ of, or maintain their relationship with, such entities.
-It is intended that options granted under the 1996 Plan will qualify either as incentive stock options under Section 422 of the Code or as non-qualified options.
-Options granted under the 1996 Plan will only be exercisable for Common Stock.
+The purpose of the plan is to allow our Directors, officers, key employees and consultants to increase their proprietary interest in, and to encourage such employees to remain in the employ of, or maintain their relationship with, us.
+It is intended that options granted under the plan will qualify either as incentive stock options under Section 422 of the Internal Revenue Code or as non-qualified options.
+Options granted under the plan will only be exercisable for shares of our common stock.

-The 1996 Plan is administered by a committee appointed by the Board of Directors (the "Compensation Committee").
+The plan is administered by a committee appointed by the Board of Directors.
 Members of the Compensation Committee are not be eligible to receive options while they are members except to the extent otherwise permitted under the requirements of Rule 16b-3 under the Securities Exchange Act of 1934.
 The Compensation Committee designates the persons to receive options, the number of shares subject to the options and the terms of the options, including the option price and the duration of each option, subject to certain limitations.

-The maximum number of shares of Common Stock available for issuance under the 1996 Plan is 333,333 shares (833,333 if the Amendment is approved), subject to adjustment in the event of stock splits, stock dividends, mergers, consolidations and the like.
-Common Stock subject to options granted under the 1996 Plan that expire or terminate are available for options to be issued under the 1996 Plan.
+The maximum number of shares of common stock available for issuance under the plan is 833,333 shares (1,500,000 if the amendment is approved) subject to adjustment in the event of stock splits, stock dividends, mergers, consolidations and the like.
+Common stock subject to options granted under the plan that expire or terminate are available for options to be issued under the plan.

-The price at which shares of Common Stock may be purchased upon exercise of an incentive stock option must be at least 100% of the fair market value of Common Stock on the date the option is granted (or at least 110% of fair market value in the case of a person holding more than 10% of the outstanding shares of Common Stock (a "10% Stockholder")).
+The price at which shares of common stock may be purchased upon exercise of an incentive stock option must be at least 100% of the fair market value of our common stock on the date the option is granted (or at least 110% of fair market value in the case of a person holding more than 10% of the outstanding shares of common stock).